ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 3.md

 - Ability to pay for computing resources

 *Technology perspective*
-- Partitioning
+- Partitioning -> one physical machine becomes multiple VM instances
-- Isolation between virtual instances
+- Isolation between virtual instances -> Improves security and stability
-- Encapsulation -> a virtual machine can be represented and stored as a single file
+- Encapsulation -> a virtual machine can be represented and stored as a single file, making them easy to copy and move
 - Flexible -> You can configure and reconfigure to match business needs